nuejs/nue/packages/nuejs.org/docs/reactivity.md

 [.note]
   ### Note
-  In the future version of Nue, the transitions are also supported in [single-page applications](single-page-applications.html), after which you can seamlessly transition between the content-focused pages and the views of the single-page application.
+  Future versions of Nue will also support view transitions in [single-page applications](single-page-applications.html).
+The user can seamlessly switch between the content-focused pages and the views of the single-page application and experience the transition effect defined on your design system.